joostburgers/python_setup_ds_101/README.md

-# Running Installation Scripts in Visual Studio Code
+# Digital Studies 101 - Python Environment Setup

-This guide explains how to set up and run the Digital Studies 101 installation scripts directly from Visual Studio Code.
+This guide explains how to set up a proper Python environment for the Digital Studies 101 course that works correctly with VS Code and Jupyter notebooks, avoiding the "externally-managed-environment" error.

+## 🚀 Quick Start

+**IMPORTANT:** This setup creates a virtual environment to avoid conflicts with your system Python (especially Homebrew Python on macOS).

 ## Prerequisites

 1. **Visual Studio Code** installed on your system
-2. **Python 3.8+** installed on your system
+2. **Python 3.8+** installed on your system (Homebrew Python 3.13 works great!)
 3. **Git** installed on your system (for cloning the repository)
 4. **Internet connection** for downloading packages and extensions

-## Step 0: Download the Setup Files
+## Step 1: Get the Setup Files

 ### Option A: Using Git (Recommended)